delperugia/curlev/docs/reference_manual.md

 - `get_content_type()`: get the received `Content-Type` header
 - `get_redirect_url()`: get the received `Location` header

+Note: do not call these accessors (or use previously obtained references) while the request is running, as this may cause undefined behavior.

 Or if a `std::future` was used, `get()` returns a structure with the same information.

+Note: because the data are copied into the promise, this approach may be slightly less efficient than the other methods.

 # Aborting a request